allanreda/myldretid-kbh.dk/README.md

 <img width="500" alt="image" src="https://github.com/user-attachments/assets/c273084d-f6a0-4e09-acbb-179dacbfbd08" />

-The values for the afternoon rush hours seem to have a bigger spread, compared to the morning values.
-The largest concentration appears to be between 90 and 120, a bit higher than where the values are centered around in the morning.
-Contrary to the morning, a sizable amount of the values of the afternoon are larger than 120, indicating more frequent occurrence of high travel times.
-This can also be confirmed by the mean value being 110 and the standard deviation of 22.
-Based on these findings, one could assume that the model trained on the afternoon data would be better at predicting higher travel times, than the model trained on the morning travel times.
+The values for the afternoon rush hours have a noticeably larger spread compared to the morning.
+The largest concentration appears between 90 and 120, a bit higher than where the values are centered around in the morning.
+Contrary to the morning, a sizable amount of the values of the afternoon are larger than 120, indicating more frequent high travel times.
+This is supported by the mean value being 110 and the standard deviation of 22.
+Based on these findings, one could assume that the model trained on the afternoon data would be better at predicting higher travel times than the model trained on the morning travel times.

 ### Feature Engineering and Preprocessing
-Before the data reaches the models, it goes through a series of functions that prepare the data and creates necessary variables.
-These are as follows:
+Before the data reaches the models, it goes through several preprocessing and feature-engineering steps:

-- Grouping by rush hours (splitting into morning and afternoon)
+- Group by rush hour (morning/afternoon)
-- Including public holidays in a binary column
+- Add public holidays as a binary column
 - Create dummy columns from weather data
 - Create dummy columns from weekdays
 - Calculate sunset and sunrise times for each day
 - Add 1 day lag for travel time
 - Add 7 day lag for travel time
-- Calculate rolling average for the past 7 days
+- Compute a 7-day rolling average
 - Convert all boolean values to binary
 - Add morning travel time as a predictor variable for the afternoon

 It should be noted that two separate pipelines are run: one for predicting the next 2 rush hours, and one for predicting the 8 rush hours after that.
-For the latter, it isn't possible to add a 1-day lag or calculate a rolling average for the past 7 days, simply because the data doesn't exist.
+For the latter, 1-day lags and rolling averages cannot be calculated, simply because the required future data does not yet exist

 Each pipeline produces two datasets: one for the morning rush hour and one for the afternoon.
 This is done because the predictors have different effects on the target variable, based on the rush hour period.
 Furthermore, the travel time for the morning rush hour proved to be a strong predictor of the afternoon rush hour.
 Without splitting up into two models, this nuance would have been lost.

 ### Model Evaluation and Selection
-Multiple algorithms were tested and evaluated using K-fold cross validation to identify the model that performed best in predicting unseen data.
+Multiple algorithms were tested and evaluated using K-fold cross-validation to identify the model that performed best in predicting unseen data.
 ```python
 models = {
     'Linear Regression': LinearRegression(),